Blockrazor/blockrazor/README.md

 Make sure you follow the project on Github so you get updates.

-Contact Blockrazor's BDFL (Benevolent Dictator For Life): gareth.hayes AT gmail.com if you've been contributing code to Blockrazor and want to keep doing it but but you are hungry.
+Contact Blockrazor's BDFL (Benevolent Dictator For Life): gareth.hayes AT gmail.com if you've been contributing code to Blockrazor and want to keep doing it but you are hungry.

 </p>
 </details>